libelle17/autofax/README.md

 take some time and need some additional input, respectively.
 <br>
-For the automatic installation of the programs necessary to convert the fax files to pdf, autofax must be called visibly (at a console/ whithin a terminal), because when autofax is called by crontab, this installation fails.
+For the automatic installation of the programs necessary to convert the fax files to pdf, autofax must once be called visibly (at a console/ whithin a terminal), because when autofax is called by crontab, this installation fails.
 If faxes have been received before the first visible call of autofax and therefore are ill formed (e.g., tif-Files instead of pdf-files, or pdf-files with unreadable text), they can be repaired by calling <b><br>
 autofax -again</b> for each of then.
 Hereby the necessary program installations for future fax receiving will simultaneously be completed.</p>